fregante/browser-player/README.md

 0. Click on the new button to play/pause the video

 0. Close any of the three tabs, in any order

+## Related

+- The [Chrome Media Keys extension](https://github.com/msfeldstein/chrome-media-keys) is further along in development and offers keyboard access, but that replaces iTunes keys altogether, even when no media is playing.
+- [BeardedSpice](https://github.com/beardedspice/beardedspice) also enables the keyboard media keys on OS X but sometimes it doesn't work correctly and [breaks the normal usage of the keys.](https://github.com/beardedspice/beardedspice/issues/267)

 ## More